Last updated on March 22, 2018

 Note: Any ad quality filters set at the account or siteAn OpenX component that represents top-level domains or subdomains and is used to organize ad units.
 Sites enable you to target and report on inventory performance. level will be inherited by all child sites.
 However, if you modify filters for a child site, be aware that:

 • Your changes will override the inherited ad quality filters from the parent account or site level.

-• Any future changes made at the parent account level or site level ad quality changes will not be inherited by the modified child site.
+• Any future changes made at the parent account level or site level will not be inherited by the modified child site.

-To re-establish a child site's ability to inherit ad quality filters, click the Rest to Parent Filters button on the edit screen of the child site's ad quality filter settings.
+To re-establish a child site's ability to inherit ad quality filters, click the Reset to Parent Filters button on the edit screen of the child site's ad quality filter settings.

 Setting industry, brand, and domain filters

 Industry, brandA name that represents the product or service being advertised, such as Tide., and domain filters give you the ability to block or allow specific industries.
 Setting industry, brand, or domain filters can reduce your inventory reach and potential revenue.

-- From the first drop-down, choose between Allow All, Allow Only, or Block These.
+- From the first drop-down, choose between Allow all, Allow only, or Block these.
 This selection applies only to the Industries, Brands, and Domains subsections.
 If you select Block these, the Domains subsection appears.

 - In the Industries subsection, click in the field and select one or more industries to block or allow.